askme765cs/fallout2-ce-vita/README.md

 Fallout 2 CE is still in early stages of development, so all kinds of bugs and crashes are to be expected.

+Savegames can get corrupted sometimes, so you should try saving on the different save slots to avoid losing the game progress.
+Rewriting the "corrupted" savegame slot might break the new savegame too.
+Corrupted save folder from the ```ux0:data/fallout2/data/SAVEGAME``` needs to be deleted before it's reused again.

 Another Fallout 2 CE port for PS Vita (functionally the same except for different controls): https://github.com/isage/fallout2-ce